Welcome to Year 1!

 In Maths we use measuring equipment to measure length, mass and capacity.
 We will continue to add and subtract numbers to 20 and solve simple problems using these operations.

 Arts and Music Theme

-Each year our Spring 2 Learning Challenge changes, but it is always focused on The Arts.
+Each year our Summer 2 Learning Challenge changes, but it is always focused on The Arts.
 The Learning Challenge incorporates The Arts in the widest sense, including Art, Music, Dance, Poetry etc. The theme culminates in an amazing Arts Festival created by the whole school.
-It really is an event not to be missed – look out for the date during the Spring term.
+It really is an event not to be missed – look out for the date during the Summer term.

 In Science this half term we learn about animals.
 We look at different species e.g. fish, birds and mammals and will identify the features that are specific to each and why certain animals have particular features e.g. Why do birds have feathers?
 Why do fish not have legs?
 We also go on our school trip to Nell Bank in Ilkley and link this to our Science learning.
 We look at the animals that live around Nell bank and learn how animal’s senses help to them survive and how they adapt to survive